Americans Advance To Malolos, March 24-31, 1899

 The 3rd US Artillery charged on the edge of the railroad and lost 2 killed and 7 wounded.

-On the left the Filipinos in a trench east of the Marilao river offered a stubborn resistance.
+Filipinos east of the Marilao river offered a stubborn resistance.
 But they were soon forced to retreat.

 Overall, American losses were 14 killed and 65 wounded.
 Filipino losses were 90 killed and 30 taken prisoner.